Stewart's Corral

 For comparison, driving thru Republic (specifically past the Library, about 2 blocks from the tower) now peaks the ACOUSTIMETER around 0.73 V/m, while the ZAP CHECKER needs the sensitivity turned down to 6 to prevent the needle from exceeding 100 (to prevent overload).
 Before the tower, the ZAP CHECKER could be left at sensitivity 10 or 9.
 Also in 2006, when I traveled thru the metro areas of Puget Sound, turning the sensitivity all the way down to 1 still resulted in measurable signals (50 and above) when passing towers.
 Colville has progressivly gotten stronger also, in 2009 it required the sensitivity turned down to 5.

-See the Spectrum Analysis page for those charts covering the last 4 years with the SPECTRAN meter.
+See the Spectrum Analysis page for those charts covering those 4 years with the SPECTRAN meter.

 On 2010.Feb.25 I hiked to the top of the ridge for (what is becoming) my yearly scan of Franson Peak above Curlew (distance 6 miles).
 As I climb the 800 ft of elevation, the ZAP CHECKER rises from 2 (at highest sensitivity setting 10) basically the floor threshold, to 10 near the crest, while the ACOUSTIMETER goes no higher than 0.02 V/m and stays silent.